bswck/slothy/CONTRIBUTING.md

 # Get started! 🕹️

 Ready to contribute?
-Here's a quick guide on how to set up lazy-importing and make a change.
+Here's a quick guide on how to set up slothy and make a change.

 <!--